 Even a late or missed flight can unravel your plans.
 If you were expected to pick up a flight to a new city after a short layover but missed your flight altogether, for example, you could wind up having to wait a day to get to your destination – or missing your trip altogether.

 But do you really need travel insurance?
 Probably.
-The good news is, if you paid for your trip with a credit card, you might already have credit card travel insurance benefits to cover all kinds of unexpected hiccups.
-It’s a question we’ll consider in depth later in this article — I’ll admit I’ve only purchased a travel insurance policy once despite frequent globe-trotting.
+The good news is, if you paid for your trip with a credit card, you might already have coverage: Some credit cards have travel insurance benefits that cover all kinds of unexpected hiccups, and we’ll explore those options later in this article.
 For some, however, travel can be an investment just as significant as a car or house.
 If you fall into this category, relatively inexpensive travel insurance plans can protect your wallet from any of the above situations and more.

 Keep reading to find out why these companies rose to the top in the crowded travel insurance market.
-I’ll also cover some travel insurance basics, including what most plans cover, how to shop for the best plan, and whether you really need travel insurance in the first place — because it doesn’t make sense for everyone.
+This article covers some travel insurance basics, including what most plans cover, how to shop for the best plan, and whether you really need travel insurance in the first place — because it doesn’t make sense for everyone.

 Do You Need Travel Insurance?